Mahdi-01-dev/Incident/README.md

   - One pointer tracks the expected user in the rotation.
   - Another pointer iterates through the overrides.
 - The result is a list of `ScheduleEntry` objects, sorted in chronological order.

+<br><br>
+## **Potential Product Features**
+1. Naturally, a UI for the schedule.
+2. Integrate with Incident.io's incident management so the person who is on-call is notified.
+3. Automatically notify users when their shifts start.
+They can choose an amount of time before the start of their shifts for the notification to be sent e.g. 15 minutes prior.
+4. When a user wants part or all of their shift covered, notify all other users so someone can volunteer.
+Users can set times they are willing to cover shifts so that they are prioritised/notified first.
+Naturally, swapping shifts can also be integrated.
+Perhaps a record or log will need to maintained.
+5. Perhaps an AI that will reduce the need for overrides.
+It can analyse when users frequently request someone to cover their shifts, and suggest a new schedule to work around those times, whilst allocating fairly between users.
+Users can also give their preferred work times to the AI.